 PM Commentary by Stacy Goff.

+Start at The Start, and Finish at the Finish!
 One of the greatest challenges in managing projects is engaging the full project life cycle.
 We too-often see practitioners who believe that the “real project” starts at execution of a preconceived solution.
 These folks seem to believe that the business case, stakeholder engagement, clear and measurable requirements, are a gift from above.
 Also often missing are solution delivery staging, alternative solutions and approaches, and other essential-to-success actions.

 Similarly, many project teams escape to other projects late in the project, before success is even evident.
 Crucial actions remain, such as defect correction, warranty period adjustments, and follow-on change orders.
 These all increase the return on investment of successful projects, and proof that you met the business need, and supported your sponsor’s strategy.